EXPRESSCLUSTER/AWS/EC2ImageBuilder.md

 Amazon provides instructions on how to [Create an image pipeline using the EC2 Image Builder console wizard](https://docs.aws.amazon.com/imagebuilder/latest/userguide/start-build-image-pipeline.html)

 ### Component builder
 There is a Components section which is part of the process of creating a recipe.
 This is where YAML script code can be inserted to enable the automatic installation of ExpressCluster to the image to be created.
-The next section describes how to create YAML code to configure the image with ExpressCluster.
+The next section describes how to create YAML code to install and configure ExpressCluster on the new image.

 #### YAML
 The YAML component builder includes three possible phases: **build**, **validate**, and **test**.
 It is not necessary to run each phase.
 Following is an example of this YAML file syntax: